What is an echocardiogram?

-An echocardiogram may also be simply performed to assess the heart’s overall function
+An echocardiogram may also be done to assess the heart’s overall function and general

-There may be other reasons for your doctor to recommend an echocardiogram.
+Your doctor may have other reasons to recommend an echocardiogram.

 What are the risks of an echocardiogram?

-This imaging procedure is not invasive in the body and carries little to no risks.
+This imaging procedure is not invasive and carries little to no risks.
+You may have

-You may have discomfort from the positioning of the transducer which can put pressure
+discomfort from the positioning of the transducer because it can put pressure on the